sahil-goel-RKG/RKG-Properties-and-constructions/PROJECT_STRUCTURE.md

 2. **Constants**: All magic numbers and strings are in `config/constants.js`
 3. **Type Safety**: Use consistent naming and structure
 4. **Error Handling**: All API routes include proper error handling
-5. **Security**: Authentication and authorization are handled via middleware
+5. **Security**: Authentication and authorization are handled via proxy
 6. **Performance**: Images are optimized via Next.js Image component
 7. **SEO**: Metadata is configured for all pages